mcclatchy/design/content/email/campaign/campaign-shortcodes.md

 #### Property Names
 ```
-Official Property Name (what it says in the masthead)
+Official Property Name (what it says in the flag)
 <%= recipient.siteBrand.paperName %>

-The Property Name
+The Property Name (for use at the beginning of a sentence)
 <%= recipient.siteBrand.upperThePropertyName %>

-the Property Name
+the Property Name (for use in the middle of a sentence)
 <%= recipient.siteBrand.lowerThePropertyName %>

-Property Name
+Property Name (for use as a compound adjective)
 <%= recipient.siteBrand.propertyName %>
 ```